chibiboba/JS-120/Concepts/Lesson 2 Notes.md

 - Functions and methods can "lose context".
 Quoted because functions don't lose their execution context in reality - they always have one, but it may not be the context you expect.
 - If you understand how execution context is determined, you shouldn't be surprised by the value of `this` in any given scenario.
-- However how a specific context arrived itsn't always intuitive. even when you understand the rules, the context for a given invocation may surprise you.
+- However how a specific context arrived isn't always intuitive. even when you understand the rules, the context for a given invocation may surprise you.

 ##### Method Copied from Object